Scientific interests - links to project pages and papers can be found below:

 - Information retrieval in the medical domain.

-- Probabilistic modeling in EEG.
+- Probabilistic modeling in EEG and fMRI.

 Links to projects with separate pages